The best after-school activities for children to keep boredom at bay before bedtime

 • Might be too big for some gardens

-It's important to always check in with your child, and if they don't like answering too many questions about their day at school, these Tales of Me Affirmation Cards are a great way to connect with your child after school, while also encouraging them to have a positive relationship with themselves, friends and their attitude to learning.
+It's important to always check in with your child, and if they don't like answering too many questions about their day at school, these Tales of Me Affirmation Cards are a great way to connect with your child.
+The cards also encourage them to have a positive relationship with themselves, their friends, and their attitude to learning.
 Use them on a daily basis to help them become a part of their subconscious belief system as they navigate school life.

 One review said: "Thank you so much for creating beautiful and positive cards!
 In the time that we are living I think it is imperative to teach our children about love, compassion, joy, happiness and hope.
-I think they have had a tough time the past 2 years and now, we as parents, need to work harder to help them to see a brighter future"
+I think they have had a tough time the past two years and now, we as parents, need to work harder to help them to see a brighter future."

 Pros